50CAN

-50CAN (The 50-State Campaign for Achievement Now) is a nonprofit education advocacy group founded in January 2011 and headquartered in Washington, D.C., United States According to its website, 50CAN's mission is to advocate for a high-quality education for all kids, regardless of their address.
+50CAN (The 50-State Campaign for Achievement Now) is a nonprofit education advocacy group founded in January 2011 and headquartered in Washington, D.C.
+According to its website, 50CAN's mission is to advocate for a high-quality education for all kids, regardless of their address.
 The organization aims to find, connect and support local leaders in states across the country to help them improve educational policies in their communities.

 History

 50CAN grew out of ConnCAN (founded in 2005) and was incubated inside the Connecticut nonprofit in 2010 before being formally spun off as an independent organization in 2011.
 Marc Porter Magee left his role as ConnCAN chief operating officer to establish 50CAN.
 He become 50CAN's first president, later becoming the organization's chief executive officer.
 50CAN employs 34 people, and it runs education campaigns in nine states.

-In 2021, 50CAN launched a new policy framework with five promises to America’s children called “Believe in Better.”
-In 2022, CEO Marc Porter Magee announced in a new strategic plan that the organization was dedicated to building the American education system of the future.

 Affiliate offices

 50CAN currently operates policy campaigns in nine states.
 In 2016, it announced it would grow to additional states by merging with StudentsFirst, and that former StudentsFirst chapters would retain their branding within their states.